How to Read Nutrition Labels for Sugar

 Switching to a low-sugar lifestyle begins with a better awareness of what you are eating each day.
-There is sugar in so many foods—even those you might consider to be healthy.
+Sugar is in so many foods—even those you might consider to be healthy.
 Before you assume a particular food is low in sugar, make it a habit to check the nutrition label first.
 This is a snapshot of the hard facts you need to know, with detailed information on macronutrients— protein, carbs, and fat—as well as other important considerations, including sodium, vitamins, and, of course, sugar.

 Where to Find the Nutrition Label